Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 2. Welcome Bonus

-The Amex SimplyCash card is the only one that has the car rental and travel accident insurance, in addition to purchase protection and extended warranty.
+The Amex SimplyCash has travel accident insurance, purchase protection, and extended warranty.

-The BMO CashBack card offers purchase protection (90 days) and extended warranty (1 year), while the Fido Mastercard has no insurance coverage at all.
+The Tangerine Mastercard also offers purchase protection (90 days) and extended warranty (1 year).